SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 ### DependsOn

-Represents configuration for defining dependency behavior.
+Represents the configuration for defining dependency behavior.

 The DependsOn contains the following properties:

 - hide - Defines if dependant control/group should be hidden on the page.
-- [controls](#controldependency) - Defines a list of controls and conditions on which control depends.
+- [controls](#controldependency) - Defines a list of controls and conditions which the control depends on.

 ### ControlDependency

 The ControlDependency contains the following properties:

-- controlName - Control name on which we depend.
+- controlName - Control name which we depend on.
 - [conditions](#validatorfunction) - Array of validator functions where conditions are defined.

 ### ValidatorFunction